kampaidev/Olive/README.md

 # What to note?

-Please not that this version may be broken because of the config, so if you do decide to use it please remove the config files
+Please not that this version is only a beta, so if you do decide to use it please report any bugs